What really happened to Malaysia Airlines MH370 in 2014?

 But the Acars system continued to make contact with satellites, and data shows that the plane flew on for several hours, with the last "handshake" at 8.19 am.

-The radar data was reviewed at 8.30 am on March 8 and within hours the prime minister ordered search and rescue operations to begin in the Straits of Malacca, off the west coast, in addition to the South China Sea search that had already begun.
-But news of a possible turn-back was not revealed until the following day, and even then no detail was offered.
+The radar data was reviewed at 8:30 am on March 8, and within hours, the prime minister ordered search and rescue operations to begin in the Straits of Malacca, off the west coast, in addition to the South China Sea search that had already begun.
+But news of a possible turn-back was not revealed until the following day, and even then, no detail was offered.

-Primary-radar records from air-traffic-control computers, and military data, revealed that as soon as MH370 disappeared from secondary radar, it turned sharply to the southwest, flew back across the Malay Peninsula, and banked around the island of Penang.
+Primary radar records from air traffic control computers and military data revealed that as soon as MH370 disappeared from secondary radar, it turned sharply to the southwest, flew back across the Malay Peninsula, and banked around the island of Penang.
 From there it flew northwest up the Strait of Malacca and out across the Andaman Sea.

 It turned out that MH370 had continued to link up intermittently with a geostationary Indian Ocean satellite run by Inmarsat, a London-based company, for six hours after the airplane disappeared from secondary radar.
 This meant that it had not immediately crashed.

-The Inmarsat linkups, some of them known as “handshakes,” were routine connections because the intended system for passenger entertainment, cockpit texts, automated maintenance reports had been isolated or switched off.
+The Inmarsat linkups, some of them known as “handshakes,” were routine connections because the intended system for passenger entertainment, cockpit texts, and automated maintenance reports had been isolated or switched off.

-Technical analysis indicated with near certainty that the plane turned south because Inmarsat’s second logged value, the burst-frequency offset or the “Doppler value”.
+Technical analysis indicated with near certainty that the plane turned south because of Inmarsat’s second logged value, the burst-frequency offset or the “Doppler value”.
 It includes a measure of radio-frequency Doppler shifts associated with high-speed movement in relation to satellite position and is a natural part of satellite communications for airplanes in flight.
 Doppler shifts have to be predicted and compensated for by airborne systems in order for satellite communications to function.
 But the compensation is not quite perfect, because satellites, particularly as they age, do not transmit signals in precisely the way airplanes have been programmed to expect.
 Their orbits may tilt slightly and they are also affected by temperature.
 These imperfections leave telltale traces.
-Although Doppler-shift logs had never been used before to determine the location of an airplane, Inmarsat technicians in London were able to discern a significant distortion suggesting a turn to the south at 2:40 a.m.
-The turn point was a bit north and west of Sumatra, the northernmost island of Indonesia.
-It has been assumed, at some analytical risk, that the airplane then flew straight and level for a very long while in the general direction of Antarctica, which lay beyond its range.
+Although Doppler-shift logs had never been used before to determine the location of a plane, Inmarsat technicians in London were able to discern a significant distortion suggesting a turn to the south at 2:40 a.m.
+The turning point was a bit north and west of Sumatra, the northernmost island of Indonesia.
+It has been assumed, at some analytical risk, that the plane then flew straight and level for a very long while in the general direction of Antarctica, which lay beyond its range.

 After six hours, the Doppler data indicated the plane had gone into a steep descent.
 As much as five times greater than a normal descent rate.
 Within a minute or two of crossing the seventh arc, the plane dived into the ocean and this was not a controlled attempt at a water landing.
 But no one knew where the impact had occurred.